CONTENTS

 storage areas are properly cleaned and do not cause windblown litter and

-dust nuisance. |
+dust nuisance. | Throughout

-the works |
+the works | Weekly | The

 ET shall inform the ER and IEC of the noncompliance.
 The ER shall instruct